Devolution and Local Government Reorganisation

 In a Nutshell

-The five proposals from Staffordshire
+The five proposals from Staffordshire:

 North Staffordshire council and Southern and Mid-Staffordshire council - preferred by Stoke-on-Trent; Stafford, Cannock Chase and East Staffordshire councils.